ippontech/blog-usa/posts/qr-code-conundrum.md

 ## How does it work?

-The demo is based off the [ZXing library](https://github.com/zxing-js/library) provided by Google.
+The demo is based off the open source [ZXing library](https://github.com/zxing-js/library) provided by Google.
 The libraries themselves have been setup for multiple different scanning options, allowing for video scanning, image scanning, decode scanning,  etc. We are using the decode video option in our case.
 When the app starts it grabs the device of an available camera and starts scanning actively.
 When you provide it a QR code, it then registers that it has found a result and provides the QR data.

 For the demo we have setup the app to work in React.
 React is a decent choice to use as it lets you react to all the scanning results (GET IT … REACT … I’ll leave now).
 The react states are super useful to control what is happening on screen.
 When a QR code is found by the decode mechanism we have setup a simple popup (react-skylight - a simple popup tool for react apps) to display the result back to the user.